joshedwbit/laravel-tutoring-portfolio/README.md

 This is my private tutoring portfolio built using the PHP Laravel framework.

-The website explains a bit about me and my tutoring/mathematical background, as well as my approach to general approach.
+The website explains a bit about me and my tutoring/mathematical background, as well as my general approach.
 It includes a contact page, and a listing of reviews from past students.
-I am currently expanding the resources page to include past paper resources broken down my topic/year/etc.
+I am currently expanding the resources page to include past paper resources broken down by topic/year/etc.

 <b>Project highlights:</b>
 <ul>